 Dog Training and Behaviour Consultations: our staff are certified professional dog trainers having earned their designation through the Certification Council for Professional Dog Trainers.
 Our training style is based on humane training practices, mutual respect between dog and the handler, and proven methods using positive reinforcement techniques.
 We offer various classes, group or one-on-one, that focus on positive learning and having fun with your dog and offer one-on-one sessions for complex behaviour issues.
-For those looking for a day program for their dog to play and socialize with other dogs, we offer our Wag Wednesday program.

 Positive Approach Canine Education (PACE): this program is designed to give participants a solid knowledge of learning theory and the practical abilities needed to effectively communicate with and handle dogs.
 We offer two certificates: CAHS Canine Handling Skills and Behaviour Knowledge Certificate and CAHS Canine Behaviour, Handling Skills & Instructor Certificate